qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Basics of high throughput DNA sequencing.
 (2017, February 11).
 Retrieved December 19, 2017, from https://www.youtube.com/watch?v=JD3UJYkxdQs**
 **Demo: Tour of the Knight Lab - University of Colorado Boulder, University of Colorado System, University of California, San Diego. (n.d.).
 Retrieved from https://www.coursera.org/learn/microbiome/lecture/uIYyi/demo-tour-of-the-knight-lab**

+* **sOTU**
+ * Sub-operational taxonomic unit (sOTU) is an alternative approach to identify and classify bacterial species from raw DNA sequences at a higher resolution than the traditional OTUs.
+The 97% confidence rate for OTU clustering dismisses the 3% of the raw DNA sequences, so sOTUs identify and group single-nucleotide variation, allowing it to have a higher resolution for taxonomic identification.
+Deblur and DADA2 are the bioinformatic approaches used in the Knight Lab to get sOTUs from the data.
+ * see also: OTU, QIIME, Biom format

+**Callahan, B.J., Mcmurdie, P.J., Rosen, M.J., Han, A.W., Johnson, A.J., and Holmes, S.P.
+(2016).
+DADA2: High-resolution sample inference from Illumina amplicon data.
+Nature Methods, 13(7), 581-583.**
+**Amir, A., McDonald, D., Navas-Molina, J.A., Kopylova, E., Morton, J.T., Xu, Z., Kightley, E.P., Thompson, L.R., Hyde, E.R., Gonzalez, A., and Knight, R. (2017).
+Deblur rapidly resolves singlenucleotide community sequence patterns. mSystems 2:e00191-16. https://doi.org/10.1128/mSystems.00191-16.**

 * **Taxonomy**
  * Taxonomy is a classification system for understanding how organisms are related to each other.
 Scientists use phylogenetic trees as one form of visualizing taxonomy.
 A phylogenetic tree takes organisms grouped by phenotypic (physical) and genotypic (genetic) similarities and connects them to their common ancestor from which they diverged evolutionarily.
 In microbiome research, we have developed tools like Unifrac to measure the evolutionary distance of relatedness of the organisms in two different samples.